arunwise/Symbolic-Derivation-Diagrams/README.md

 # Transforming PLP programs to OSDD programs
 * Load xform.pl (in XSB this is `?- [xform].`)
 * Run: `?- transform_file('inputfile', 'outputfile')`
+* It is assumed that all `values/2` declarations appear before any other lines of code in 'inputfile'.
 # Generating an OSDD for query q(v1,...,vn)
 * Load bounds, syminfer.pl, and transformed file 'outputfile' (in XSB this is `?- [bounds, syminfer, 'outputfile'].`)
 * Run: `?- q(v1,....,vn,leaf(1),O).`